Vertexvis/vertex-web-sdk/README.md

 Additionally, the project exposes a top-level script to check code coverage (`yarn test:coverage`).

-## Publishing NPM packages
+## Releasing

-Changes to packages are not automatically released based on the initial PR that introduces them.
-In order to release a set of changes, the `./scripts/release.sh` script can be used (from master) to update package versions.
-This script will run `yarn release`, which will use a CLI wizard provided through `lerna version` to allow you to perform the version updates to each changed package.
+To create a release, run the `yarn release` NPM script.
+This script will verify that your working directory, ask for the next version, generate documentation, and push a release branch to GitHub.

-Once the version changes have been configured, the script will push up a release branch.
-The branch will be named `release-{{ timestamp }}`, and contain a single "Release Changes" commit, which will indicate the versions that will be changed when merged.
+Once you're PR has been approved and merged, the CI pipeline will automatically publish packages to NPM, tag the release, and create a release in Github.

-This branch can then be merged into master, and uses https://github.com/Vertexvis/npm-publish-action to publish changed packages to NPM, in addition to pushing up a new tag for each version change.
+If for some reason publish fails, open a PR with any fixes and merge your changes.
+CI will attempt to republish the previous release that failed.

 ## Semver